Economic analysis of health care interventions

 • Drug epidemiology.

-• Interventional and observational clinical studies and the importance of the economic data.
+• Interventional and observational clinical studies and how to collect data for economic evaluations.

 • The research and the critical evaluation of the evidence in literature.